slemiu/pdsnd_github/README.md

 The title of this project is the Git/bikeshare project

 Description:
-This project is a demonstration of mastery of git skills by creating local and remote repositories to store and manage files used in the introduction to python course in this series
+This project is a demonstration of mastery of git skills by creating local and remote repositories to store and manage files used in the introduction to python course in this series.
+The bikeshare project was the climax of the introduction to the python course.
+Python, pandas and numpy were used to analyze real data

 Files used: